mthorning/matt-thorning.dev/src/pages/2019-03-09-behind-the-scenes/index.md

 ```
 server {
   server_name hellocode.dev www.hellocode.dev;
-  root /home/hcuser/websites/blog/;
+  root /home/matt/sites/blog/;
 }
 ```
 NGINX looks at the "Host" header field on each request that comes in and matches the `server_name` values with it.
 This is how it is possible to point more than one domain at an IP address and serve different websites from the same server.
 Here, it is looking for `hellocode.dev` or `www.hellocode.dev`, if it matches then it serves the files found at `/home/hcuser/websites/blog`.

-Before I bought the _hellocode.dev_ domain I was serving this site from `blog.thorning.ovh`.
+Before I bought the _hellocode.dev_ domain I was serving this site from _blog.thorning.ovh_.
 Because I still want people to be able to find the blog even if they use the old domain, I have a second NGINX configuration file which redirects any users attempting to visit it:
 ```
 server {
   server_name blog.thorning.ovh;